nens/threedi-docs/source/f_problem_solving.rst

 - Boundary conditions can only be applied via the model sqlite.
 Uploading a boundary condition as a json file using the API will result in a failure of the simulation.

-- In rare cases the waterdepth interpolation in the livesite may show unexpected behaviour; it shows triangular patterns.
+- In rare cases the waterdepth interpolation in 3Di Live may show unexpected behaviour; it shows triangular patterns.
 These deviations are only visual, so the results are still correctly.

 - The following checks don't work in case there is no index in the spatialite: